Conditional probability tensor decompositions for multivariate categorical response regression: Model

-Notably, maximum likelihood estimates of $\boltheta$, and consequently, of $\mbP$, can be obtained even when all category combinations (as described in our discussion of vectorized modeling) are not observed in the training data.
+The model \eqref{LatentMixtureModel} has an intuitive interpretation: there are $R$ latent states indexed by $Z$, and conditional on the latent state and $\mbX$, the response variables are independent.
+For each value of the latent variable $Z$, we have a distinct sub-model with conditionally independent responses (i.e., separate models).
+Each category of $Z$ corresponds to a rank-one probability tensor (e.g., the gray rank-one tensor from Figure \ref{fig:decomp_illustration}).
+The vectors $\mbp_{mr}(\mbx)$ in \eqref{rankRprobT} naturally consist of probabilities $\Prob(Y_m=1\mid Z=r, \mbX=\mbx), \dots, \Prob(Y_m=c_m\mid Z=r, \mbX=\mbx)$.
+Notably, maximum likelihood estimates of $\boltheta$, and consequently, of $\mbP$, can be obtained even when all category combinations are not observed in the training data.
 This is because each set of parameters $\boltheta_r$ corresponds to marginal conditional probabilities for each response.